-If the infant has not yet been assigned a Medi-Cal ID number, the screening can be billed the birthing parent's ID for the month of with birth and the following month only Guidelines for Prenatal Depression Screenings and Postpartum Depression Screenings Rendered to a mom or mom to be, When She Too is a Patient at the Practice, and Services are Rendered by the OB-GYN Provider or a Certified Nurse Midwife: Medi-Cal will also reimburse for up to two screenings per year (once when the patient is pregnant and once when they are postpartum).
-This does not include when billing under the infant's Medi-Cal number when the screening was rendered by a pediatrician during a well-child visit.
-Providers must include a pregnancy or postpartum diagnosis code on the claim.
-Medi-Cal does not require a modifier to identify these screenings.
-Depression Screenings Other than for Prenatal or Postpartum Depression; or all patients 12 years of age or older, including caregivers when
+If the infant has not yet been assigned a Medi-Cal ID number, the screening can be billed the birthing parent's ID for the month of with birth and the following month only

+Guidelines for Prenatal Depression Screenings and Postpartum Depression Screenings Rendered to a mom or mom to be, When She Too is a Patient at the Practice, and Services are Rendered by the OBGYN Provider or a Certified Nurse Midwife:

+- Medi-Cal will also reimburse for up to two screenings per year (once when the patient is pregnant and once when they are postpartum).
+This does not include when billing under the infant's Medi-Cal number when the screening was rendered by a pediatrician during a well-child visit. - Providers must include a pregnancy or postpartum diagnosis code on the claim. - Medi-Cal does not require a modifier to identify these screenings.

+Depression Screenings Other than for Prenatal or Postpartum Depression: